Chameleon-Network/Chameleon-Website/README.md

 ## 🐞 Current Issues/Things to Work On

-- [ ] Website breaks / looks ugly when sized between touch/mobile and desktop.
+- [ ] Website breaks / looks ugly when sized between touch and desktop.
 - [ ] Chameleon SVG Logo is not right aligned on desktop.
 - [ ] Chameleon SVG Logo has choppy grident transition on mobile.
 - [ ] Content is lacking for:
   - [ ] Tech
   - [ ] Mining
   - [ ] About
-- [ ] Holding Chameleon SVG not rendering correctly all the time.
+- 🗹 Holding Chameleon SVG not rendering correctly all the time.
 - [ ] 404 page needs helpful links.
 - [ ] Fix Mobile Navigation.